opendocsg/slw-judgments-backfill/2017_SGHC_93/report.md

 **_Were the statements made by the Bank actionable misrepresentations?_**

 73     Before examining the statements in question, I must reiterate that what caused the losses on the Plaintiffs’ investments in Fairfield Sentry were the fraudulent deeds of Madoff.
-This is unlike the slew of litigation in relation to the mis-selling of financial products, the value of which plummeted as a result of the global financial crisis that followed the bursting of the asset bubble in the USA in 2008 (see, _eg_ , _Als Memasa and another v UBS AG_ [2012] 4 SLR 992 (“ _Als Memasa_ ”); _Deutsche Bank AG v Chang Tse Wen and another appeal_ [2013] 4 SLR 886 (“ _Deutsche Bank (CA)_ ”)).
+This is unlike the slew of litigation in relation to the mis-selling of financial products, the value of which plummeted as a result of the global financial crisis that followed the bursting of the asset bubble in the USA in 2008 (see, _eg_ , _Als Memasa and another v UBS AG_ <span class="citation">[2012] 4 SLR 992</span> (“ _Als Memasa_ ”); _Deutsche Bank AG v Chang Tse Wen and another appeal_ <span class="citation">[2013] 4 SLR 886</span> (“ _Deutsche Bank (CA)_ ”)).
 Consequently, for the Plaintiffs to succeed in their claim in misrepresentation, they must prove that they were misled by the Bank as to the risk of loss due to managerial fraud, rather than as to the risk of loss due to adverse market movements.
 In other words, the cause of the losses was managerial fraud and not market risk.
 It is not sufficient to merely show that the Bank made representations which the Plaintiffs understood to relate to market risk as this would be irrelevant: such representations would in any event not have caused the loss.

 _What did the Plaintiffs understand the statements to mean?_